anamitro/beamercolortheme-chicago1893/README.md

 ___________

-Made by Anamitro Biswas.
+Made by [Anamitro Biswas](https://anamitro.github.io).
 For suggestions, email anamitroappu@gmail.com.
-Free for anyone to use and modify, LGPL v2.
+Free for anyone to use and modify, GPL 2.0 license.